New Zealand Dollar C$1 = NZ$1.08 €1 = NZ$1.51 £1 = NZ$1.79 US$1 = NZ$1.44

 The following goods may be imported into the Cook Islands by travellers over 18 years of age without incurring customs duty:

-• 2L of spirits or wine or 4.5L of beer.
+• 2L of wine or spirits or 4.5L of beer.